inhai-wiki/SVG-Copilot/README.md

 - Optimized Sidebar Experience: A fixed sidebar for smooth operation and easy access to all plugin features.

 # Installation
-1.Clone the repository
+1. Clone the repository
-2.Load the extension into your browser
+2. Load the extension into your browser
-3.Open your browser and navigate to the extensions settings page.
+3. Open your browser and navigate to the extensions settings page.
-4.Enable developer mode.
+4. Enable developer mode.
-5.Select "Load unpacked" and choose the directory where you cloned the repository.
+5. Select "Load unpacked" and choose the directory where you cloned the repository.

 # Usage
 - Hover over any SVG image, and the plugin will display a small popup at the bottom-right corner of the image.